50kudos/live_view_demo/README.md

-# This project is being rewritten in https://github.com/50kudos/fset repo.
+# This project is rewritten in https://github.com/50kudos/fset repo.
 ---

 # Fprefs